pixeltable/pixeltable-pgserver/README.md

 @pytest.fixture
 def tmp_postgres():
     tmp_pg_data = tempfile.mkdtemp()
-    with pgserver.get_server(tmp_pg_data, cleanup_mode='delete') as pg:
+    pg = pgserver.get_server(tmp_pg_data, cleanup_mode='stop')
     yield pg
+    pg.cleanup()
 ```

 Postgres binaries in the package can be found in the directory pointed
-to by the `pgserver.pg_bin` global variable.
+to by the `pgserver.POSTGRES_BIN_PATH` to be used directly.

-Originally based on https://github.com/michelp/postgresql-wheel,which offers an ubuntu wheel.
+This project was originally based on [](https://github.com/michelp/postgresql-wheel), which provides a linux wheel.
-But with the following differences:
+But adds the following differences:
 1. binary wheels for multiple platforms (ubuntu x86, MacOS apple silicon, MacOS x86, Windows)
-2. postgres server management: cross-platform builds, with cross-platfurm startup and cleanup including many edge cases.
+2. postgres python management: cross-platfurm startup and cleanup including many edge cases, runs on colab etc.
-3. includes `pgvector` extension but excludes `postGIS` (need to build cross platform, pull requests taken)
+3. includes `pgvector` extension but currently excludes `postGIS`